 Parker Villas Exclusive - A private pocket listing available nowhere else

 From la Paiola, a 10 minute drive along a wooded lane leads to the very walls of Volterra.
-The hospitable American owner, an accomplished sculptor and Broadway set designer, has lovingly nurtured this historic property to a high degree of comfort while exalting its authenticity.
-As one of our most rented homes year after year, it's no wonder that returning guests book la Paiola a year or more in advance.
+The American owner, an accomplished sculptor and Broadway set designer, has lovingly nurtured this historic property to a high degree of comfort while exalting its authenticity.
+It's no wonder that returning guests reserve la Paiola a year or more in advance.

-The outdoor terrace and patios are fully furnished and meant for dining al fresco or watching the sun set.
-Also on the grounds, a newly restored cottage for two may be opened with the villa when rented for eight guests.
-The smoke free villa's interiors feature antiques, excellent reproductions, a great kitchen, a PC with Wi-Fi Internet and use of a Skype account, screened windows and doors, heated mattress pads and a delightful touch of whimsy.
-Three of the four bedrooms are air conditioned while the fourth has walls against a hillside to keep it cool.
+The fully furnished outdoor terrace and patios are meant for dining al fresco or watching the sun set.
+Also on the grounds, a restored cottage for two is opened when the villa is rented for eight guests.
+The smoke free villa's interiors feature antiques, excellent reproductions, a great kitchen, a Wi-Fi enabled PC with use of a Skype account, screens on windows and doors, and a delightful touch of whimsy throughout.
+All of the bedrooms are air conditioned.

-For most of the year, the friendly American owner lives in an apartment along one side of the home that is served by its own separate entrance, and he'll happily demonstrate the workings of the wood burning oven on the grounds.
-Guests renting during the olive harvest, typically from mid-October through mid-November, will certainly get to observe and maybe participate in the raccolta degli ulivi.
+When requested in advance, and at additional cost, an authentic Pizzaiolo is available for a fun filled pizza making night using the wood burning oven on grounds.
+Guests renting during the olive harvest, typically from mid-October through mid-November, will certainly get to observe and perhaps participate in a raccolta degli ulivi.

-At 1770 feet above sea level and crowned by an impressive Medici fortress, Volterra is seen from miles around and is gaining popularity as one of Tuscany's most treasured hill towns.
-Its strategic position made it an important center of the Etruscan civilization, and today, it houses one of the best collections of Etruscan artifacts in the Guarnacci Museum.
+At 1770 feet above sea level and crowned by an impressive Medici fortress, Volterra is visible from miles away and one of Tuscany's "must see" hill towns.
+Its strategic position made it a center of Etruscan civilization.
+Today, it houses one of the rarest collections of Etruscan artifacts in the Guarnacci Museum.

 The area is well suited for hiking.
-On the grounds of la Paiola, there is access to an ancient Roman path that passes by the ruins of a Roman Theatre (1 AD) in just over a mile, and beyond are the remains of Roman baths (3 AD).
+From the grounds of la Paiola an ancient trail leads to the ruins of a Roman amphitheater, just over a mile away, and beyond to the remains of Roman baths.

-Volterra offers several restaurants, cafes, alabaster shops and more in just ten minutes by car.
-Within a 30 minute drive are San Gimignano's imposing medieval towers and the crystal shops of Colle Val d'Elsa.
-The sandy beaches along the Tuscan coast are 45 minutes away; Siena or Castellina in Chianti: 60; Pisa: 75; Florence or Lucca: 90; Montalcino: 100; La Spezia: 2 hours.
-The lure of ancient hill towns, the mysterious Etruscans and the glory of the Renaissance may captivate you, as will the unrelenting beauty of la Paiola.
+Volterra offers several restaurants, cafes, alabaster crafts and an assortment of one-of-a-kind shops reached in 10 minutes by car.
+Within a 30 minute drive are San Gimignano's imposing medieval towers or the famed crystal boutiques of Colle Val d'Elsa.
+Sandy beaches along the Tuscan coast are 45 minutes away; Siena or Castellina in Chianti: 60; Pisa: 75; Florence or Lucca: 90; Montalcino: 100; La Spezia: 2 hours.
+The lure of ancient hill towns, the mysterious Etruscans and the glory of the Renaissance may captivate you—as will the unrelenting beauty of la Paiola.

 For 7 to 8 Guests: